franciscozorrilla/SymbNET/index.md

-# 💻 SymbNET 🧬 From Metagenomics to Metabolic Interactions (Day 5)
+# 🦠 From Metagenomics to Metabolic Interactions (Day 5)

 ## 💰 Learning Outcomes